FreeRADIUS InkBridge

 Syntax

-The &Attribute-Name operator returns a reference to the named attribute.
+The Attribute-Name operator returns a reference to the named attribute.
+Unlike version 3, it is not necessary to prefix attribute references with & character.

 Examples